Salem Assli: Career

 Salem had been a martial arts practitioner since the 1970s, and his journey started with Bruce Lee's Jeet Kune Do.
 Prior to that, he competed as a gymnast under Dominique Lescornez at the "La Renaissance" club for 10 years until the age of 18.

 In 1983, while in his early 20s, he moved from France to the US (Los Angeles) at the invitation of Dan Inosanto, a student of Bruce Lee, to study directly under his tutelage.
 Salem was desperately trying to get a response from Dan Inosanto and when he almost gave up, he received a handwritten letter from Inosanto.

-Salem Assli became a proficient coach in more than ten combative martial arts, and is acknowledged as the leading and first certified Savate instructor in North America.
+Salem Assli became a proficient coach in more than ten types of martial arts, and is acknowledged as the leading and first certified Savate instructor in North America.

 He was a published writer and was featured in countless martial arts publications such as Black Belt magazine, Inside Kung Fu, Budo International, World of Martial Arts and Dragon Magazine among other publications and TV shows.
 As an author and researcher, he was interested in the history of edged weapons and archery and has a passion for archeology, cultural history and religious studies.
 Other figures that have influenced his values are Georges Brassens, Jean Ferrat, Jacques Brel, Bob Marley and Raël.